 Tenkan and Kijun must be seen in terms of both price and each other.

-As with moving averages, the mutual crossing is a sign of a sustained trend, suggesting entering the direction Tenkan is crossing Kijun.
+As with moving averages, the mutual crossing signifies a sustained trend, suggesting entering the direction Tenkan is crossing Kijun.